Jim Vivieaere

 James Earnest Vivieaere (1947 – 3 June 2011), a New Zealand artist of Cook Islands Māori heritage, was born in Waipawa, Hawke’s Bay, New Zealand.
-He was a well-respected and significant multimedia and installation artist, freelance curator and a passionate advocate for contemporary Pacific art.
+He was a multimedia and installation artist, freelance curator and an advocate for contemporary Pacific art.

 Early life

 Vivieaere was raised in the Hawke's Bay by adoptive parents.
 His contact with his Rarotongan heritage came later in life; in 1982 he was awarded a scholarship to study tapa (bark cloth) in Rarotonga and located his father on that trip.

 Education

 High academic achievement saw Vivieaere enrol in Dunedin medical school in the late 1960s.
 He found it difficult to fit into the ‘white upper middle class confines of med school’ and dropped out to enrol at The University of Canterbury School of Fine Arts where he studied graphic design from 1971 to 1974.